 If your ancestor was upwardly mobile socially, he might have changed churches in order to attend the “in” church.
 It wasn’t uncommon that members of a certain standing in the community were expected to go to a particular church.
 This gave people the chance to “see and be seen” by those they wanted to do business with.

-Don't overlook the ethnic aspect of churches.
-If your ancestor identified with an ethnic community, he or she might have attended a church not in their neighborhood, but would instead attend an ethnic church further away.
+Don’t overlook the ethnic aspect of churches.
+If your ancestor identified with an ethnic community, he or she might have attended a church not in their neighborhood, but would instead attend an ethnic church farther away.

 Finding the Church’s Records

 Of course, once you figure out your ancestor’s church, you’ll want to get into the records!
 First, see if that church is still in existence.
 If it is, contact them to see about the availability of their records.
 If the church doesn’t exist, here are a few suggestions: